ming101266/CSE493_HW2/part2.md

 # Ablation

+For our ablation experiment.
+We decided to change the number of generated inputs.
+As can be seen with our earlier experiments, increasing the number of input is effective at getting validation accuracy high, in fact, even higher than training accuracy.
+However, we do notice that behaviors more similar to grokking appear at smaller datasets than 10k but disappears when model size is too small.
+Thus, we were curious about how does the size of our data affects grokking.

+We have included 4 experiments with 10k, 5k, 2k, and 1k generated datapoints corresponding to folders ablation1, ablation2, ablation3, and ablation4.
+Due to limit in computation power, it was not possible to see all of them reach 0 or grokk.
+Thus, we decided to instead qualitivatively observe the graphs.

 # Part 2: Algorithmic Tasks #

 We generated a dataset of 10,000 expressions for modular arithmetic.
 To create each sample, we randomly selected two integers between 0 and p−1, then applied a chosen operator to compute the result modulo p.
 Specifically, we calculated c=(a op b)mod p, and formatted the sample as a string in the form a{op}b=c.
 This process was repeated until we had 10,000 samples.
 Afterward, we randomly shuffled the dataset and split it into 3,000 examples for training, 3,500 for validation, and 3,500 for testing.